mattrips/scratchPad/ProtocolConformance 200703.md

 than the declaration of *i<sub>1</sub>*, *i<sub>2</sub>* is more specialized, and (iii) otherwise, it is ambiguous whether *i<sub>1</sub>* or *i<sub>2</sub>* is more specialized.

+If more than two implementations of a requirement are present,

 ## 1.6 Set of Protocol Witnesses

 Given a declaration that a type conforms to a protocol, the protocol witness for